HarryPotterGeo/EBTLR_AG/README.md

 # EBTLR_AG
 "Enhanced Bipartite Tensor Low-rank Representation and Adaptive Graph Learning for Multi-view Clustering"

-If you want to run this algorithm, you can check the `Run.m` file.
+Some tips to use this package code:
+1. Open Run.m to run EBTLR_AG.
+2. You can replace the dataset in the experiment as you want.

 Recommended parameters:
   1. Prokaryotic：  rate = 0.135, alpha = 1.7;